Fire-Bellied Toad Care Sheet & Pet Guide

 The Oriental Fire-Bellied Toad is one of the world’s most popular amphibian pets.
 It’s no wonder why, either.
 They have striking colors and patterns.
 The top of their bodies has an exotic green and black pattern while their underside is bright orange.

 I’ll give you some basic information about the species in the section below.
-After that, I’ll go into detail about the ins-and-outs of keeping Fire-Bellied Toads as pets.
+After that, I’ll go into detail about the ins and outs of keeping Fire-Bellied Toads as pets.
 I’ll give suggestions on tanks, habitat setup, lighting, heating, their diet, and more.

 Fire-Bellied Toad Habitat Setup

 Setting up a habitat for your fire-bellied toad might be more difficult than the upkeep and care for them.
 These frogs need water.
 A lot.
 So, naturally, their enclosure needs to reflect that.

 An all-water bottom or 50/50 land/water is ideal.
 This can be accomplished by filling their tank with water and adding several floating cork bark flats or by laying slabs of rock in such a way that it creates a land area and a water area.